Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere: Higher semiadditive Grothendieck-Witt theory

+The construction $R\mapsto \GW(R)$ depends only the symmetric monoidal $\infty$-category of $R$-modules.
+More generally, if $\cC$ is a semiadditive symmetric monoidal $\infty$-category in which the tensor product distributes over coproducts, we can define the connective spectrum $\GW(\cC)$ as the group completion of the monoid of dualizable objects in $\cC$ endowed with a non-degenerate symmetric bilinear form.

-In the previous section, we saw that from any symmetric monoidal $\infty$-category $\cC$, one can extract a spectrum $\GW(\cC)$ known as the Grothendieck-Witt theory of $\cC$.
-In this section, we enhance this construction to take higher semiadditivity into account: in particular, we show that if $\cC$ is a $p$-typical symmetric monoidally $m$-semiadditive $\infty$-category (i.e., $\cC \in \calg(\Catsa{m}{p})$), then $\GW(\cC)$ naturally acquires the structure of a $p$-typical $m$-commutative pre-monoid Informally, the construction consists of the following data: for $A\in \Sfin{m}{p}$, we set
+In this section, we enhance this construction to take higher semiadditivity into account: in particular, we show that if $\cC$ is a $p$-typical $m$-semiadditively symmetric monoidal $\infty$-category (i.e., $\cC \in \calg(\Catsa{m}{p})$), then $\GW(\cC)$ naturally acquires the structure of a $p$-typical $m$-commutative pre-monoid Informally, the construction consists of the following data: for $A\in \Sfin{m}{p}$, we set

 Then, for every map $f\colon A\to B\in \Sfin{m}{p}$, we provide maps

 and

 Ignoring the symmetric bilinear forms, these maps are given by pre-composition with $f$ and left Kan extension along $f$, respectively.
 For a symmetric bilinear form $b\colon X\otimes X \to \one$ on a dualizable object $X\in \cC^B$, we set